halcyonnouveau/soppo/docs/DONEZOMANIFESTO.md

 This is not the correct approach.
 I don't understand why you'd add a new type (`enum`), but not type check it properly.
 Yes, Dingo does attempt exhaustiveness checking - but it's done by pattern matching on variant names like "Ok" and "Err", not actual type information.
 It only works for built-in types (`Result`, `Option`) and falls back to "cannot determine type, skip exhaustiveness check" for anything it doesn't recognise.

 And even after checking, they still add a `panic` to "unreachable" parts of the generated code because Go's compiler doesn't know the match is complete.
-"Unreachable" or not, I don't think you should ever be adding panics to your generated code.
+"Unreachable" or not (I seriously doubt every case this gets added in is actually unreachable), I don't think you should ever be adding panics to your generated code.

 > Ever wonder what a dingo actually is?
 >